-5. If your agency had a backlog of requests at the close of Fiscal Year 2018, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2017?
+5. If your agency had a backlog of requests at the close of Fiscal Year 2019, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2018?

-Yes, the Agency backlog decreased by 92%, which was a total of 52 backlogged requests in FY17.
-The number reduced to 4 in FY18 and currently with no backlog.
+No, CSOSA did not have a backlog at the close of FY19.
+Yes, the Agency backlog decreased by 100%, which was a total of 4 backlogged requests in FY18.
+The number reduced to 0 in FY19 and currently the agency has no backlog.

-6. If not, did your agency process more requests during Fiscal Year 2018 than it did during Fiscal Year 2017?
+6. If not, did your agency process more requests during Fiscal Year 2019 than it did during Fiscal Year 2018?